What is the current COVID-19 update? Is California open for leisure travel?

 What are the current restrictions?

-California’s recovery is unfolding at different rates in different communities, and the advisories in place vary by county and region.
-It’s essential that you familiarize yourself with local guidelines and regulations in your destination.
-As of Jan.
-25, in addition to the above mentioned Dec.
-3 regional stay-at-home order being lifted, the Nov.
-21 limited stay-at-home order for counties in the strictest tier of the state’s reopening roadmap have also been lifted.
+California’s recovery is unfolding at different rates in different communities, and the advisories in place vary by county and region; consult the state’s reopening roadmap for information on where you are or plan to go.
+It’s also essential that you familiarize yourself with local guidelines and regulations in your destination.

 Can I fly to California?